devangtomar/gcp-ace/README.md

 Types :

-- Monitoring - Cloud Monitoring is used for collecting and view metrics on resource performance.
+- Cloud Monitoring - Cloud Monitoring is used for collecting and view metrics on resource performance.
-- Logging - who did what,where and when.
+- Cloud Logging - who did what,where and when.
 Connection records can be viewed in Cloud Logging.
 - Error Reporting - Alerts you when new application error occurs.

 Application performance management :